There is no law in the UK that states you must have a…

 Bearing in mind that a judge can only decide who has the final say, not how the funeral should go ahead.

-If there has been a disagreement over your funeral arrangements and/or the administration of your estate, then family members may challenge the validity of your Will (if you have one).
+If there's been a disagreement over your funeral arrangements and/or the administration of your estate, then family members may challenge the validity of your Will (if you have one).

 If your Will is deemed invalid, then this can cause a number of complications after you pass away.

-According to a survey by Sunlife, we aren’t very good at letting our loved ones know what we want for our funeral.
-In fact, only 38% of the survey participants had made a Will.
+According to a survey by SunLife, we aren’t very good at letting our loved ones know what we want for our funeral.
+In fact, only 31% of the surveyed participants had made a Will.

 Of the other participants: